job market of tomorrow

 We often say that high school students keep their head down – working on that next assignment, studying for that next text, or thinking about that next football game or event.
 They don’t often lift their heads and look ahead.
 As parents, we can share this message with them so they start to consider the future.

 Brainstorm about what summer camps would interest them.
 (We put together a great list each year.)
 Consider a club, perhaps outside their normal comfort zone.
 Encourage their independence and creativity.
 Include them in planning family meals or vacations.
 Explore the vast array of electives they can take.
 (We talk about educational options in several of our college planning programs and our career-tech coffee chats.)
 Support their exploration of new stuff.
-(Two great options to help students understand their strengths are Guided Self Assessment, for grades 10 and up, and Heads Up!™, for grades 7-9.)
+(A great option to help students understand their strengths is Guided Self Assessment, for grades 10 through early college.)

 The high school years fly by.